 - 4 cups rice

 - Prepare the patties.
-Combine ground beef with 1 1/2 tbsp soy sauce - minced garlic ; careful not to over-mix.
-Form into 4 equal patties about 1/2 inch thick.
+Combine ground beef with soy sauce, Worcestershire, salt, pepper, chopped green onion, and garlic.
+Form into 4 equal patties about ½ inch thick.

-- Heat same pan over medium heat.
-Add 1 tbsp oil.
-When oil is hot, add patties and cook until browned on both sides.
-Remove from heat and let rest.
+- Heat a large saute pan over medium heat.
+Add patties and cook until browned on both sides, about 3 minutes.
+Remove from heat and set aside.

-- Plate 1 cup rice on each plate, topped with 1 patty, gravy with mushrooms and onions, and fried egg.
-Serve.
+- Add beef patties to gravy, spooning gravy on top.
+Simmer for 2 minutes or until warm.
+Plate 1 cup rice on each plate, topped with 1 patty, gravy with mushrooms and onions, and a fried egg.
+Serve immediately.

 **Helpful tips and common mistakes

 Hawaiian cuisine is a fusion of Chinese, Filipino, Korean, American, Japanese, Polynesian, and even Portuguese foods.
-Visit a Hawaiian restaurant and you may see Korean kalbi, Japanese tonkotsu, and American macaroni salad.
-Loco moco is a fusion of American and Asian cuisines, serving a hamburger patty with a brown gravy and fried egg on white rice.
+Visit a Hawaiian restaurant and see Korean kalbi, Japanese tonkatsu, and American macaroni salad.
+Loco moco is a fusion of American and Asian cuisines, serving a hamburger patty with brown gravy and a fried egg on white rice.
 Although the traditional version includes a beef patty, there are many other variations that have spam, bacon, ham, teriyaki meats, and seafood.
-I stuck with the original version for my recipe, adding a couple elements to glam it up.
+I stuck with the original version for my recipe, adding a couple of elements to glam it up.